 Religious Studies was a core component of the original library of the University of Chicago.
 Today, teaching and learning support includes reference services, course reserves, library instruction and curriculum support, bibliographic management software, and technologically equipped classrooms.
 The Library has a large number of subject specialist bibliographers who build and maintain the various collections, including Anne K. Knafl, Bibliographer for Religion and Philosophy.
 Check Dr. Knafl's page for ongoing additions to resource guides, tours, and more.

 The University of Chicago Library provides comprehensive resources and services in support of the research, teaching and learning needs of the University and broader research community.
-The Library has built holdings of national significance in many fields.
-As of June 30, 2011, Library holdings total 10,729,052 volumes in print and electronic formats, 284,142 serial titles, 444,251 maps, 66,318 audio recordings, and 12,135 films and videos.
+The Library has built holdings of national significance in many fields. s of 2013, it was the 9th largest research library in North America with 11.9 million volumes in print and electronic format, 51,760 linear feet of archives and manuscripts, and 117.5 TB of University electronic archives and research data.
 The University of Chicago Library is housed at six campus locations: the Joseph Regenstein Library for humanities, social sciences, business, and special collections; the John Crerar Library for science, medicine and technology collections; the D’Angelo Law Library; the Eckhart Library for mathematics, statistics and computer science collections; the Social Services Administration Library; and the new Joe and Rika Mansueto Library.

 Locating the vast majority of the Library’s print collections in open stacks at five of its six campus locations allows users to access holdings rapidly and to make serendipitous discoveries while browsing.
 To maintain this extraordinary accessibility while growing collections, the Mansueto Library was opened adjacent to Regenstein Library in 2011.
 The Mansueto features an elliptical glass dome capping a 180-seat Grand Reading Room, state-of-the-art conservation and digitization laboratories, and an underground, high-density automated storage and retrieval system with the capacity to store 3.5 million volumes.